1337joe/du-ship-displays/README.md

 * Make sure the programming board is turned on: either enable it before you get in the control seat or use a switch or other element to send an on signal to it.
 * If a green lock icon is in the top left corner then the controls are locked.
 Click on it and drag to the right to unlock.

-#### Altitude displays "N/A" over a certain altitude:

-The core unit stops reporting altitude in space, even when the default user hud shows an altitude.
-This is planned to be fixed in the future by importing the atlas and calculating altitude when it's not provided by the core unit.
-The antigravity generator will continue to raise the ship under this condition, but clicking on the current side of the slider will reset the target altitude to 0.

 ## Building from a Template